 Sweet potatoes are one of my FAVORITE vegetables.
-They’re a perfect option when you want carbs, but don’t want the grains.
-They’re also loaded with vitamins and minerals like Vitamins A, C, E, K, B6, Calcium, Iron, Magnesium, and Potassium.
+They’re a perfect option when you want carbs, but don’t want refined, processed carbs or grains.
+They’re also loaded with vitamins and minerals like Vitamins A, C, E, K, B6, Calcium, Iron, Magnesium, and Potassium (more potassium than bananas!).
+This BBQ Stuffed Sweet Potato recipe is a tasty way to use them!

 I love me some barbecue (we do live in the South, where there’s lots!).
-However, I’ve found out through following the Autoimmune Paleo Diet that I have a sensitivity to nightshades (peppers, tomatoes, white potatoes, tomatillos, and eggplants).
-Nightshades, especially hot peppers, make my eczema flare up.
+However, I’ve found out that I have a sensitivity to nightshades (peppers, tomatoes, white potatoes, tomatillos, and eggplants).
+Doing an elimination diet, slowly adding foods back in, and using a food tracker to track my symptoms helped me figure that out.
+I listened to my body and figured out that nightshades, especially hot peppers, make my eczema flare up.
 So I don’t get to enjoy the regular tomato and pepper-based barbecue sauces.

-However, my awesome husband created this yummy nightshade-free barbecue sauce that still tastes like a barbecue sauce but has no peppers or tomatoes.
-It is mustard-based, sweetened with honey, and still has a little kick (from cumin).
-It tastes so yummy on these BBQ Stuffed Sweet Potatoes.
+However, the version in this recipe still tastes like a yummy barbecue sauce, but without the peppers or tomatoes.
+It is mustard-based, sweetened with honey, and still has a little kick like traditional bbq sauce.
+It tastes delicious on these BBQ Stuffed Sweet Potatoes!

 This meal doesn’t take much hands-on time to put together.
 The meat takes a few hours to cook in the crockpot.
-Sometimes we put a roast in the crock pot Sunday morning before church and then finish putting together this meal after church.
+Sometimes we put the roast in the crock pot Sunday morning before church and then finish putting together the meal after church.

-We get a 1 1/2 – 2-pound boneless pork sirloin roast.
+Use a 2-4-pound boneless pork sirloin roast.
 This feeds our family of four with plenty of meat leftover for a few lunches during the week.
 Adjust based on the size of your family and what size roasts your grocery store offers.

 We’ve also used a Boston Butt for this recipe before.
-It is yummy as well, but is much larger and doesn’t fit very well in the crockpot.
-If you have a smoker (we don’t – yet!), you can use it to smoke your Boston Butt.
+It tastes great as well, but is much larger and doesn’t fit as well in the crockpot.
+If you have a smoker, you can use it to smoke your Boston Butt.
 Then you’ll have PLENTY of meat for this meal and leftovers for the week.
-If you want to give Butcher Box (affiliate link) meat a try, one of the options you can choose is a 3.85 pound pork butt.
-That would work great for this recipe.
-And they have some of the BEST quality meat – no antibiotics or hormones ever!

-Place your roast into your crockpot.
-Add to it:
+Place your roast into your crockpot and add:

 Turn the roast over in the crockpot to make sure both sides get covered with the spices.
 Turn the crockpot on High and allow it to cook for 3 1/2 hours (or until it is cooked through and pulls apart easily.)